damianhakert/damianhakert.github.io/source/jobs/ci-cd-lead/index.html.md

 ---
 layout: markdown_page
-title: "CI Lead"
+title: "CI/CD Lead"
 ---

-The CI Lead reports to the VP of Engineering, and CI specialists report to the CI Lead.
+The CI/CD Lead reports to the VP of Engineering, and CI/CD specialists report to the CI/CD Lead.

 ## Responsibilities